Nattawatt/mlzoomcamp/midterm/README.md

 ## **Credit Card Transactions Fraud Detection Dataset**
 This is a simulated credit card transaction from kaggle.com

-It has 2 datasets, First is training and second is testing.
+It has 2 datasets, First is `fraudTrain.csv` and second is `fraudTest.csv`

+but I will use only Training data and split to train val test.

 It has 21 features and 1 target.
-I will EDA it in notebook.
+I will experiment in `notebook.ipynb`.

 Find more : [kaggle](https://www.kaggle.com/datasets/kartik2112/fraud-detection?select=fraudTrain.csv)